aplayspace/aplayspace.github.io/collections/_projects/commonhealth.md

 Decentralized health networks provide the infrastructure to realize a different information and computational model that centers the locus of health information around the patients.

-Commonhealth is a framework for building and test- ing decentralized health networks that enable people/patients to share their data with a decentralized network in order to gain informational value derived from insights that can be gleaned from this collective data.
+Commonhealth is a framework for building and testing decentralized health networks that enable people/patients to share their data with a decentralized network in order to gain informational value derived from insights that can be gleaned from this collective data.

 While decentralized networks disperse control of health information amongst a network of individuals, they require careful design and testing to ensure the networks incentives promote the interests of each member, scale cost-